 Is there a significant correlation between the wealth of a nation and its rate of fatal occupational injury?
 The quest to address that question is the focus of this study.
 In order to examine this problem it is deemed that the study must be limited to a manageable number of selected nations that represent either developed or emerging economies.
 This study has narrowed the number of developed and emerging economies to four nations each.
 The main reason for this small sample size is that these eight nations have complete and pertinent data which has allowed for proper analysis and comparisons to be made.
-We wished to include several other countries such as Japan, Canada and Australia to represent developed economies, but these and some selected developing economies (such as Bangladesh, Brazil and South Africa) either have incomplete or nonexistent data.
-This study is not an exhaustive attempt to compare every major developed and developing economy in order to discuss the topic sentence of this paragraph.
+We are using a linear regression model to determine the relationship between the rate of fatal occupational injury, which is a dependent variable and the independent variable of GDP and the number of cases of fatal occupational injury.
+This study is not an exhaustive attempt to compare every major developed and developing economy.
 It is rather an analysis of four representative nations for each category to determine if a correlation does exist.
-With this limitation in mind, the chosen emerging nations are Russia, India, Mexico, and Thailand and the developed ones are the USA, Norway, Germany, and United Kingdom.
+With this limitation, the chosen emerging nations are Russia, India, Mexico, and Thailand and the developed ones are the USA, Norway, Germany, and United Kingdom.

 In order to show the relationship between these two sets of economies, a few assumptions have been made.
 The first assumption is that the developed economies have more robust regulatory statutes that better prevent occupational injury and that these laws are more rigorously enforced.
 The second assumption is that regulations in emerging economies are either less demanding and/or less assiduously enforced.
-Even with this assumed disparity, occupational accidents happen in all nations, even in highly developed economies.
-The Fukuhima nuclear power plant accident in 2011 has killed an estimated 1,600 people from post evacuation conditions in highly developed Japan [1].
-The evidence for this study is derived from statistics about the eight selected nations GDP, their number of workers, cases of fatal occupational injury, and their rates of fatal occupational injury.
+Despite these assumptions, occupational accidents happen in all nations, even in highly developed economies.
+The Fukuhima nuclear power plant accident in 2011, in Japan has killed an estimated 1,600 people from post evacuation conditions [1].
+The evidence for this study is derived from statistics on these eight selected nations GDP, their number of workers, cases of fatal occupational injury, and their rates of fatal occupational injury.
 The connection between national income and occupation injury which may be empirically assumed is strongly verified by the data presented.